 If you buy the shorter fixture and extend them to fit a larger plannted aquarium you’ll get limited light spread and shadowing in the corners.

 The brackets are also not the best supporters.

 You need to be very careful when opening the lid as they don’t fit that great.

 As long as you don’t accidentally push them or anything you will be fine.

-The NICREW ClassicLED is an overall killer choice for budget aquariums intended for a low-light planted setup.
+The NICREW ClassicLED is an overall killer choice for budget planted aquariums intended for a low-light plant setup.
 If this was my situation, I would buy this light.Advantages: